[amazon_auto_links id="280537"]

 Spreads tend to be a mixture of various ingredients.

-Now you will say spread is also a mixture like condiments, then how to spot Spreads?
+Now, you will say spread is also a mixture of condiments.
+How do you spot Spreads?
 These mixtures can be thicker in texture because of the nuts.
 They are mostly eaten as complementary to something.

 When you apply peanut butter, ketchup, or mayonnaise to the bread, you are not adding flavour or making your food more eatable but simply preparing the dish.